Anirban166/Stack-Overflow-Answers/README.md

 # Stack Overflow Answers
 ---

-This repository contains my code snippets / full programs posted on Stack Overflow as answers.
-(Mostly C++)
+This repository contains most of my code snippets (from answers) posted on Stack Overflow.
+(Mostly C++) <br>

-Note that:

 - Filenames here are the question titles.
 - There is a link to the corresponding SO question in each file.
+- Code snippets are seperated by an auto-generated newline.
-- It contains only my written programs (tested via online compilers such as Godbolt/Jdoodle) and not my full answer.
+- Contains some full programs (tested via online compilers such as Godbolt/Jdoodle) but not my full answer. (only code here)